Kennedy and West third-party ballot drives are pushed by secretive groups and Republican donors - KVIA

 West is hardly Democrats’ only concern.

-Kennedy, a scion of one of America’s most storied political families, may have entered the race as a Democrat challenging Biden.
-But even before his break with the party deeply intertwined with his family name, he drew an inordinate amount of attention from Republicans.
+Kennedy may have entered the race as a Democrat challenging Biden.
+But even before his break with the party deeply intertwined with his famous family name, he drew an inordinate amount of attention from Republicans.

-Republican megadonor Timothy Mellon, himself the heir to a storied Gilded Age fortune, donated $25 million to a super political action committee supporting Kennedy, records show.
-Other major pro-Trump donors have followed suit, including Leila Centner, who donated $1 million to the Kennedy super PAC, as well as arch conservative donor Elizabeth Uihlein, who gave $3,300 to his campaign.
+Republican megadonor Timothy Mellon, contributed $25 million to a super political action committee supporting Kennedy, records show.
+Other major pro-Trump donors have followed, including Leila Centner, who donated $1 million to the Kennedy super PAC, as well as arch conservative donor Elizabeth Uihlein, who gave $3,300 to his campaign.

-Kennedy, an avowed environmentalist, has long been a champion of liberal causes.
-But he also has been a leading proponent of vaccine conspiracy theories, which helped him rise to greater prominence during the pandemic and earned him admiration from conservatives like former Fox News Channel host Tucker Carlson.

 Democrats are worried Kennedy still has enough left-wing star appeal that he could peel off voters from Biden.
 And that appears to have been part of the calculus when Colorado’s Libertarian Party reached an agreement to let him use its ballot line.